p-m-p/slider/README.md

 ### About

-BoxSlider is a micro-library with zero dependencies providing light-weight, responsive content slider effects for modern browsers.
+BoxSlider is a small library with zero dependencies that provides a light-weight, responsive content slider with various slide transition effects for modern browsers.

 ### Installation